The race to defuse Congo’s carbon bomb

 While such a conversion is likely at least a decade away because Congo would need a massive investment in supply chain infrastructure to enable it, the emissions implications it would entail are worrisome and difficult to project.
 Congo’s last official report on its emissions to the United Nations is more than 10 years out of date.

-LEFT: Clément Botefa, the manager of a botanical garden, and his team measure the depth of the peat in the forest outside Mbandaka in the Équateur Province of the Democratic Republic of Congo, on July 7.
-RIGHT: A sample of peat from the swamps of the Congo Basin in the Équateur Province of the Democratic Republic of Congo, on July 7.
+LEFT: Clément Botefa, the manager of a botanical garden, and his team measure the depth of the peat in the forest outside Mbandaka in the Équateur Province.
+RIGHT: A sample of peat from the swamps of the Congo Basin.

 Furthermore, the emissions resulting from peatland drainage are among the hardest to track and measure.
 Even in countries with sophisticated monitoring, huge amounts are missed.